 Abu Jahl’s Connection to Al-Walid ibn Al-Mughira

-Abu Jahl was a close relative of Al-Walid ibn Al-Mughira.
-Both belonged to the prominent Banu Makhzum clan of the Quraysh tribe, with their fathers, Hisham and Al-Mughira, being brothers.
-This made Al-Walid the paternal uncle of Abu Jahl.
+Abu Jahl and Al-Walid ibn Al-Mughira were close relatives from the Banu Makhzum clan of the Quraysh tribe.
+Their fathers, Hisham and Al-Mughira, were brothers, making Al-Walid, Abu Jahl’s uncle.
 As influential leaders of the Quraysh, both Al-Walid and Abu Jahl were united in their opposition to the Prophet Muhammad (peace be upon him) and his message.
-Together, their staunch resistance symbolized the significant challenges faced by the early Muslim community.

 Abu Jahl’s Children